 - Students transferring from a home school program must register with Student Services and fill out a request to return to public education from home school form. - Students transferring from a home school program must submit a portfolio for each course completed to the CAO.
 The portfolio must contain the following information: (a) Outline of major concepts studied (b) Titles of textbooks (c) Writing samples (d) Unit tests (e) Standardized test results. - Students between the ages of 5 through 8 will be placed in their age appropriate grade based on provided student documentation.
 Anytime during the first grading period, the Promotion and Retention Committee may request that the school reviews the student's grade placement.
 If the Committee recommends a change in grade placement, the Pre K 12 Executive Director of Curriculum and Instruction must approve the recommendation. - The CAO will use the portfolio to determine probationary placement in an appropriate grade for students entering grades 3, 5, and 8.
 If the student does not perform satisfactorily during the first grading period, the Promotion and Retention Committee will recommend grade placement.
 The Pre K 12 Executive Director of Curriculum and Instruction must approve the Committee's recommendation. - Students enrolling in the 4th, 6th, or 9th grade must pass a placement test.
-Students will be assigned to the preceding grade pending successful completion of the placement test.

-- The Department of Research, Accountability, and Assessment will approve a placement test based on recommendations by the Academic Content Specialists. - Students entering high school and seeking a unit of credit must pass the Georgia Milestones Assessment System (GMAS) End of Course Assessment (EOC) or a teacher-prepared final exam.
+Students will be assigned to the preceding grade pending successful completion of the placement test. - The Department of Research, Accountability, and Assessment will approve a placement test based on recommendations by the Academic Content Specialists. - Students entering high school and seeking a unit of credit must pass the Georgia Milestones Assessment System (GMAS) End of Course Assessment (EOC) or a teacher-prepared final exam.
 If the student passes the EOC or teacher-prepared final exam, credit will be awarded for the course.
 The grades on the EOC or final exam will be the grade for the class listed on the transcript. - Appropriate grade placement form will be generated by the CAO and distributed to Student Services and the zoned school.

-Parentally placed private and Home School Students with Disabilities that attend school in Muscogee County may request proportionate share services through contacting the Program for Exceptional Students through the child find process by emailing childfind@muscogee.k12.ga.us or calling 706-748-2225.
+Private and Home School Students with Disabilities that attend school in Muscogee County may request proportionate share services by contacting the Program for Exceptional Students by emailing childfind@muscogee.k12.ga.us or calling 706-748-2230.

 Selection of these services are determined through an annual meeting with Private and Home School parents and the district.
-The decision of services will be determined by the district after the consultation and communicated, as appropriate.
+The decision of services will be determined by the district after the initial consultation.

-Through the child find process, an evaluation will be provided, if appropriate, and special education services that fall within the services selected may be provided through a service plan.
+Through the child find process, an evaluation may be provided and, if appropriate, accommodation and/or special education services may be provided through a service plan.